 The federal census of 1880 shows the Evanses living next door to Augusta's parents in Milford Township, with Alfred working as a carpenter.

-Alfred once purchased an oil painting of early Rockwood that had been made in 1875.
-The artwork later was inherited by daughter Emma, and upon her death, it posthumously was donated to the Rockwood Women's Club in her name by Marion Musser in care of Helen Wolf.
+Alfred once purchased an oil painting of early Rockwood that had been created in 1875, reputedly by an itinerant French stonecutter, commissioned by Mrs. J.D.
+Miller.
+The artwork depicts the town as seen from a hill across the Casselman River.
+It later was inherited by the Evanses' daughter Emma, and upon her death, it posthumously was donated to the Rockwood Women's Club in her name by Marion Musser, in care of Helen Wolf.

 Confined to his bed due to "a complication of diseases," reported the Somerset Herald, Alfred passed away in their home at the age of 58 on Nov.
 1, 1899, with burial in the Lutheran Church cemetery in New Centerville.
 In an obituary, the Herald said: "Deceased was a native of Bedford county, but removed to this county about 1871, since when he had been a resident of Rockwood....
 Deceased served as Justice of the Peace of Rockwood for a long term of years.
 He was a man of great force of character and a high order of ability and enjoyed the confidence and respect of all who knew him."

 Daughter Emma Gertrude Evans (1873-1965) was born on Sept.
-18, 1873 in Rockwood.
-She appears to never have married.
-Independent-minded, she owned and operated a millinery store in Rockwood until the Great Depression year of 1933.
-She was a charter member of the Rockwood Woman's Club, often hosting meetings at her home.
+18, 1873 in Rockwood, Somerset County.
+She never married.
+Independent-minded, she owned and operated a millinery store in Rockwood for almost four decades, from about 1894 until the Great Depression year of 1933.
+The business specialized in fashionable hats for both women and children.
+In the working process, Emma is said to have formed the shape of the hats, with her sister Blanche providing decoration.
+The two sisters also jointly managed the Central Telephone Company in Rockwood starting in 1896.
+The phone company was located in a building which later was torn down and replaced by the Kerrigan Building.
+Emma and Blanche were close with their cousins Annie Younkin and Henry Clay Younkin and often visited together.
+In August 1927, following the death of her aunt Louisa Irene (Younkin) McNeill in Iowa, Emma helped host a gathering of their family in a homecoming in Rockwood.
+Among the guests were Edwin McNeill, Earle McNeill and children Park and Jane, Barbara Clark and Mary Clark.
+Emma was a charter member of the Rockwood Woman's Club, often hosting meetings at her home.
 She also belonged to the Daughters of the American Revolution, Forbes Road Chapter, with other members including Mrs. Albert Berkebile, Mrs. C.S.
 Bullions, Mrs. Harold Sanner, Mrs. Leon Romesberg, Mrs. Percy Walters, Mrs. C.T.
 Saylor, Elizabeth Speicher and Mrs. George Hay.
 Among the DAR chapter activities was an annual luncheon in the Ferner Hotel in Somerset to celebrate George Washington's birthday.
-Emma also once authored a paper on "Patriotic Molly Pitcher."
-Toward the end of her life, she was admitted as a resident of the Somerset County Home for the Aged in Berlin.
+Emma also once authored a paper on "Patriotic Molly Pitcher," a work of authorship which has not yet been located.
+She is named in the commemorative booklet, Rockwood Centennial: 1857-1957.
+Socially active, Emma's name was often printed in the gossip columns of the Meyersdale Republican.
+Toward the end of her life, Emma was admitted as a resident of the Somerset County Home for the Aged in Berlin.
 In February 1965, her friends from the Women's Club made a donation to the Home in her honor to help support the purchase of an organ.
 She died in Rockwood on May 7, 1965, with her remains placed into eternal repose in the family's ancient burying ground, the New Centerville Union Cemetery.

 ~ Son Elias Polk Younkin ~